josstei/JoStVIM/README.md

 ## Customizing

 You may edit `.vimrc` to add/remove plugins or change settings as you like.
 To add your own Vim scripts, put them in the `plugin/` directory.

+You can customize dashboard options, recent file limits, and menu actions in `.vimrc` variables such as `g:dashboard_options`, `g:dashboard_menu_fzf`, etc.

 ---